wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_coordinator_worker/coordinator_worker_single.md

      (click to see answer)
    </div>
    <div markdown="1" class="ui segment content answer-frame">
-No, it doesn't matter.
+No, it does not matter.
 Since every task looks like every other task and every worker looks like every other worker, all options will lead to the same schedule.
 If a task runs on a worker in 10 seconds, and if we have $n$ tasks and $m$ workers, then the total execution time will be
 $\lceil n/m \rceil \times 10$ for all scheduling strategies.
 You can verify this with the simulation app.